Here is an overview about what you can expect when you have your cataract evaluation at Eye Consultants of Texas.

-Before we begin doing any testing, we get to know patients and begin to understand why they’re coming to see us.
-With every patient, we will take general and ocular health history, considering factors such as family history of illness and current medications.
+Before we perform any testing, we get to know you to better understand why you’re coming to see us.
+As with every patient, we will take your general and ocular health history, considering factors such as family history of illness and current medications.
 Ocular symptoms are detailed, and we will often take general healthcare measurements, e.g. blood pressure.

 We do multiple measurements of the shape and contour of the front of the eye.
 We also measure the length of the eye and landmarks of the eye—such as iris structure, patterns of blood vessels, and others.
 We also perform further testing that evaluates the health of both the front and back of the eye.
 We perform these tests to help ensure your best outcome should you choose to have surgery.